yetanalytics/project-persephone/doc/cli.md

 | `-c, --short-circuit`        | If set, then print on only the first Template the Statement fails validation against.Otherwise, print for all Templates the Statement fails against.
 | `-h, --help`                 | Display the help menu.

-The `match` command matches a Statement batch against Patterns in one or more Profiles.
+The `match` subcommand matches a Statement batch against Patterns in one or more Profiles.
 The following table shows its arguments:

-| CLI&nbsp;Command&nbsp;Argument | Description
+| Subcommand&nbsp;Argument | Description
 | :--                    | :--
 | `-p, --profile URI`    | Profile filepath/location; must specify one or more.
 | `-i, --pattern-id IRI` | IDs of primary Patterns to match against; can specify zero or more.
 Filters out all Patterns that are not included.